marcmarinam/obsidian-fmp/Free trial remake/Phase 2 - Couponless FT.md

 - Eligibility
 - FT purchase
 #### Eligibility
-We're gonna need to update the
+We'll need to update the new isEligibleForFreeTrial query to use the stored FT purchases data and all the existing checks (active sub, redeemed coupons, etc).
+Once we have